 Keep in mind, however, that the following “hacks” should only be implemented if first have a good solid foundation in the basics of SEO.

-Black hat SEO tactics don’t work over a long period of time and they tend to produce poor quality content and spammy links in the process –two things that will hurt your rankings and traffic the most.
+Black hat SEO tactics are dead SEO tactics that don’t work over a long period of time and they tend to produce poor quality content and spammy links in the process –two things that will hurt your rankings and traffic the most.

 On the other hand, white hat SEO tactics will generate results over a long period of time and produce high-quality content and strong links in the process.
 And that’s exactly what you need for a successful SEO campaign.